mambrozy/mambrozy/README.md

-- 👋 Hi, I’m Freelancer, Frontend and PHP Developer.
-I'm trying to become Fullstack to be independent in my projects.
+- 👋 Hi, I’m Freelancer, Frontend and PHP Developer.Becoming independent in my projects.
+- Technoglogies: HTML, CSS, Javascript, React,
 - 👀 I’m interested in IT Technologies, music and sport.
-- 🌱 I’m currently learning Symfony.

 <!---
 --->